-There's no evidence Mrs W was an experienced or sophisticated investor.
-As I've set out, she didn't know how her personal pensions had been invested.
-And she says she was told the proposals being recommended were low risk.
-She says she was "...a bit green".
-A small amount of care and due diligence would've exposed the switch to the Avalon SIPP as inappropriate.
+There's no evidence Mrs C was an experienced or sophisticated investor.
+Indeed, as I've set out, quite the reverse given what we know about her circumstances at the time.
+A small amount of due diligence would've exposed the arrangements being made for her as inappropriate.

-Mr F gave advice and made arrangements for the switch of Mrs W's personal pension plans into a SIPP, which would be dealing in unregulated investments.
-Mr F's details were included on Mrs W's ePortfolio Solutions application.
-And both this and her SIPP application had Abana's details on as the authorised firm.
-Avalon dealt with Mr F as the key contact in this transaction.
-Mr F led it to believe that he was introducing business with Abana's authority.
+Mr F made arrangements for the switch of Mrs C's only personal pension plan into a SIPP, which would be dealing in unregulated investments.
+He completed her application to open a SIPP using Abana's FCA authorisation details.
+He transmitted the necessary applications.
+In doing so, he led Avalon to believe Mrs C had been advised on the transaction and that this activity was done with Abana's authority.

-In doing all this, Mr F would've been aware Mrs W was being exposed to significant risks in the investments he was arranging.
-He would've known unregulated funds could be Illiquid, meaning Mrs W might have difficulty getting access to her money.
+In doing all this, Mr F would've been aware Mrs C was being exposed to significant risks in the investments he was facilitating.
+He would've known unregulated funds could be Illiquid, meaning Mrs C might have difficulty getting access to her money.
 The funds were highly specialised, out of the ordinary and reliant on third parties.
 And they were subject to valuation uncertainty.

-I'm satisfied that Mr F didn't act honestly, fairly and professionally, and in accordance with Mrs W's best interests in relation to designated investment business he was carrying out.
+So, I'm satisfied that Mr F didn't act honestly, fairly and professionally, and in accordance with Mrs C's best interests, in relation to designated investment business he was carrying out.
 He breached Principle 6 and COBS 2.1.1R, and Abana is responsible for his acts and omissions.

-So, to conclude I don't think the switch of Mrs W's personal pension funds into the Avalon SIPP and the unregulated investments with the Kijani and SAMAIF funds could sensibly be regarded as fair to her.

-As such I think Mr F, as Abana's agent, failed to meet the regulatory requirements I've set out when making these arrangements.
-So, taking all the circumstances of the case into account, it's fair and reasonable to uphold this complaint against Abana, and for Abana to put things right.
+So, to conclude I don't think the switch of Mrs C's personal pension with Scottish Life into the Avalon SIPP and the unregulated investments with the Kijani and SAMAIF funds could sensibly be regarded as fair to Mrs C. As such I think Mr F, as Abana's agent, failed to meet the regulatory requirements I have set out when making these arrangements.
+So, taking all the circumstances of the case into account, it is fair and reasonable to uphold this complaint against Abana, and for Abana to put things right.